Faculty - Math - College of Humanities and Social Sciences

-This position teaches undergraduate mathematics courses to students in all majors, facilitates classroom discussions and assesses student performance.
+This position teaches undergraduate mathematics courses to students in all majors, facilitates classroom discussions, and assesses student performance.
 In addition, this position is part of a team defining best practices in mathematics and statistics pedagogy and researching Scholarship in Teaching and Learning (SoTL).
-This position impacts the future of mathematics and statistics understanding through innovative pedagogy and mentorship of students in general education courses or students pursuing a degree in mathematics for secondary education.
+Courses taught include: Calculus, Probability and Statistics, Higher Geometry, Applied Linear Algebra, Differential Equations, and Mathematical Modeling.

 Teaches undergraduate math courses within the major, and general education courses.